Geographic mobility: Cultural exchange

 Increased geographic mobility increases the depth and quality of cultural exchange between communities.
 Travel and cooperation bring people together across cultural divides and facilitate the trade of customs and ideas.
 New community members bring unique talents and skills that can improve overall services and bring additional opportunity to an area.
 Additional population "churn" can also increase diversity and lower tensions that would arise otherwise with large concentrations of particular demographic groups.
 On the other hand, accelerated cultural exchange can dilute existing customs and cause social friction between competing immigrating populations too.
 Residents in communities with a large percentage of highly mobile occupants also worry about long term social cohesion.
 Rapid turnover can lead to cultural isolation and sometimes prevents neighbors from building close cohesive relationships.

 Social networks

 Increasing long range personal mobility tends to lead to geographic expansion of an individual's support network.
 Long-distance connections require more time to visit and minimizes the occurrence of unplanned social interaction.
 Increased mobility can decrease an individual's attachment to a local community and weaken local support networks.
 People often turn to information technology to maintain connections across distance, strengthening distance relationships and allowing people to pursue career opportunities despite geographic distance from a partner.

+Effects on Culture and Community

+Social psychologists have looked at differences between areas that have higher rates of residential mobility versus lower rates.
+Areas with higher rates of residential mobility tend to have lower rates of pro-community actions, such as purchasing special license plates to support local initiatives.
+Researchers also brought participants to the laboratory to play a series of games either in stable groups or groups that changed each round.
+At the end of the experiment, participants in the stable groups were more likely to help a team member who pretended to need help with a trivia question.

+People in communities with higher rates of residential mobility and individuals who have moved more in their lives tend to be more individualistic.
+In the laboratory, participants asked to imagine moving in the future become more interested in expanding their social networks.
+However, mobility is linked to more low-commitment groups.
+For example, college students who had moved more times in their life tended to join college clubs that required less commitment than students who had moved less before college.
+These studies suggest that residential mobility is linked to a broader-but-shallower socialization style.